Douglasville Nursing Home Neglect Lawyer

 For residents and families in Georgia, the reports are even more disturbing.
 According to a story by the Atlanta Journal Constitution, one in four nursing homes in the state received a one-star rating (the lowest possible) in the latest federal quality rankings of long-term care facilities in the U.S. With 27.6% of nursing homes receiving the one-star rating, Georgia ranked as the second worst performing state (behind only Louisiana) in the Southeast.

-The Douglasville law firm of Sherrod & Bernard, P.C. has helped numerous clients hold corporate and locally owned nursing homes accountable for direct or indirect nursing home abuse and neglect.
+The Douglasville personal injury lawyers at Sherrod & Bernard, P.C. have helped numerous clients hold corporate and locally owned nursing homes accountable for direct or indirect nursing home abuse and neglect.
 Our compassionate and aggressive nursing home abuse lawyers have helped secure compensation for the victims while helping change the conditions in nursing homes, so that patterns of abuse stop immediately.

 Learn more about spotting signs of nursing home neglect, what legal recourse victims have, and what our firm can do to assist families who are worried about their elderly loved one.
 If you need immediate help, phone our office or fill out an online contact form now.